Maine State Route 4: Auburn to Farmington

 SR 4 continues north on Union Street and then Center Street and Turner Road, staying on the Auburn side of the Androscoggin River.
-SR 4 has an interchange with Mount Auburn Avenue, another connector to the Lewiston side, and continues due north into the town of Turner.
+SR 4 has an interchange with the Veterans Memorial Bridge Connector freeway and continues due north into the town of Turner.
 SR 4 crosses the Nezinscot River and SR 117 again near the town's center.
 SR 4 crosses SR 219 in the northeast corner of town before continuing into Livermore, where it has a short concurrency with SR 108.
 SR 4 does cross the Androscoggin River into Livermore Falls, where it junctions with SR 17 in the downtown area.
 SR 4 and SR 17 are cosigned north into the town of Jay, where they run along the east bank of the river to an intersection with SR 140.
 In North Jay, SR 4 splits from SR 17 and continues north into Wilton, where it junctions with US 2.
 SR 4 turns east to join US 2 and the two routes bypass downtown Wilton, with access via SR 156.
 Continuing into the town of Farmington, US 2 and SR 4 gradually turn north towards downtown, intersecting with SR 133 south of town.
 In downtown Farmington, SR 43 joins from the west and the road crosses the Sandy River to junction with SR 27.
 US 2 turns south onto SR 27 while SR 4 and SR 43 join SR 27 north.